 Sarah P. Lockhart is Associate Professor of Political Science at Fordham University.

 Praise for Introduction to International Migration

---Rey Koslowski, State University of New York, Albany
+Rey Koslowski, State University of New York at Albany

 "An invaluable contribution to the literature, Introduction to International Migration remedies a long-standing gap in textbook options by providing thematic chapters rather than concentrating on countries.
 Contributors provide accessible overviews of major theoretical claims, providing a framework around which instructors can customize their courses.
 Each chapter also includes an assessment of cutting-edge trends, upon which researchers can build."

 Audie Klotz, Maxwell School of Citizenship & Public Affairs, Syracuse University

 "Much as a buffet allows the diner to experience many dishes, Introduction to International Migration offers readers a taste of migration studies’ many subfields.
 Jeannette Money and Sarah P. Lockhart assemble top experts to provide concisely written, easily navigable overviews of knowledge in their respective subject matters.
 The result is a tour d'horizon of one of the world's most important phenomena."

 "This collection brings together many of the best migration scholars and provides a fresh perspective of the state of the art in research about one of the greatest public policy challenges of our time.
 It should be essential reading for students and scholars of international migration."

 Eiko Thielemann, London School of Economics and Political Science